gavinha/TitanCNA/scripts/README.md

 3. Running TitanCNA for multiple restarts and model selection `titanCNA.R` should be run with multiple restarts for different values of (a) Ploidy (2,3,4) and (b) Number of clonal clusters.
 This will lead to multiple solutions.
 Each set of solutions for a given initialization of ploidy value will be saved to a directory (e.g. run_ploidy2, run_ploidy3, run_ploidy4).
   The R script `selectSolution.R` will help select the optimal cluster from all these solutions.
-The output is a
+The output is a tab-delimited file indicating the selected solution, along with parameters for that run.
+It also includes the path to the results so users can collect the results.
   ```
   numClusters=3
   numCores=4